dandv/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### connections.from `Object|String|Number`

-Defines the connection from.
+Defines the source of the connection.

 ### connections.from.x `Number`

-Defines the point x value.
+Defines the x-coordinate of the connection source.

 ### connections.from.y `Number`

-Defines the point y value.
+Defines the y-coordinate of the connection source.

 ### connections.hover `Object`